DataFire/Integrations/integrations/generated/google_dataproc/README.md

 #### Input
 * input `object`
   * clusterName **required** `string`: Required.
 The cluster name.
+  * clusterUuid `string`: Optional.
+Specifying the cluster_uuid means the RPC should fail (with error NOT_FOUND) if cluster with specified UUID does not exist.
   * projectId **required** `string`: Required.
 The ID of the Google Cloud Platform project that the cluster belongs to.
   * region **required** `string`: Required.
 The Cloud Dataproc region in which to handle the request.
+  * requestId `string`: Optional.
+A unique id used to identify the request.
+If the server receives two DeleteClusterRequest requests with the same id, then the second request will be ignored and the first google.longrunning.Operation created and stored in the backend is returned.It is recommended to always set this value to a UUID (https://en.wikipedia.org/wiki/Universally_unique_identifier).The id must contain only letters (a-z, A-Z), numbers (0-9), underscores (_), and hyphens (-).
+The maximum length is 40 characters.
   * $.xgafv `string` (values: 1, 2): V1 error format.
   * access_token `string`: OAuth access token.
   * alt `string` (values: json, media, proto): Data format for response.